How to recognize health and dental benefits fraud

-Benefits fraud is not always easy to spot, especially when a trusted coworker, friend, family member or health or dental service provider suggests it.
-Look for these warning signs and alert your insurer if they occur:
+Benefits fraud is not always easy to spot, especially when it is suggested by someone you trust.
+Look for these warning signs and report them if they occur:

 - Feeling pressured by your health or dental service provider to get unnecessary products or procedures

-- Being encouraged to claim products or services that are not eligible as a benefit under your plan as different products or services that are eligible
+- Being encouraged to claim products or services that you didn’t receive, and are not covered by your plan

 - Health or dental service providers who seem more concerned with the details of your insurance coverage than providing the right product or service